pnaveen4u87/Cuisine_Classifier/README.md

 All the team members contributed equally to the project for the idea generation, dataset selection, model building, building web interface and documentation.
 It was a combined team effort with equal help and co‐ordination from all the team members.

-All the team members are well versed with the course concepts providing much needed ideas and feedback as required while working on the project.
+All the team members are well versed with the course concepts, providing much needed ideas and feedback as required while working on the project.